 Bernard Kwiatek (Undergraduate Research Assistant; firstname.lastname@example.org)

 Sabrina DiBisceglie, B.S.
-(Research Assistant/Presidential Summer Fellow)
+(Undergraduate Research Assistant and Presidential Summer Fellow)

 Sabrina received her bachelor’s of science degree in psychology from The University of Scranton in 2018.
 She has provided clinical services in a drug and alcohol outpatient center and has served as a research assistant for Dr. Arigo, working for the Clinical Health Psychology Research Team at The University of Scranton.
 Sabrina plans to pursue a Ph.D. in Clinical Psychology with a focus on health psychology.
 Her research interests include social media and the influence it may have on physical activity engagement, including the social media trend #fitspiration.